 Transcripts sent from any school, college, or university that is recorded in a language other than English must be accompanied by a certified translation.
 All documents must be originals or certified copies.
-If an applicant requests the international transcripts be reviewed for determining eligible transfer credit, the transcripts must be reviewed by an educational credential evaluation agency, which is approved by UoNA.
+If an applicant requests international transcripts be reviewed for determining eligible college transfer credit, the transcripts must be assessed for course-by-course equivalency by a credential evaluation agency that is approved by UoNA.